giannisalinetti/ztp-edge-demo/utils/sushy-tools/README.md

 net_ip: "{{ net_prefix }}.1"
 ```

+The variables above populate the `sushy_emulator_listen_ip` variable.
+If undefined, its default value is
+"192.168.122.1" (the default libvirt network on Fedora/RHEL/CentOS).

+### Create custom network
-It is possible to also add a custom network for the lab with the `define_custom_net: true` option.
+It is possible to also create a custom network for the lab with the `define_custom_net: true` option.
 This task will create a custom bridge and related network config.
 The previous `net_prefix` and `net_ip` variables are still mandatory and users must choose from
 a free network prefix.